 Here are some of the top sights to see while visiting Cajamarca:

 - Baños del Inca: This ancient Inca bath complex is still in use today.
 The hot springs here are believed to have healing properties, and you can take a dip in the pools while enjoying the beautiful surroundings.
+You can rent private thermal cabins for a relaxing soak.

 What to do in Trujillo and surroundings